 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts argue this is a reliable measure of a facility's rehabilitation services.
+This datapoint is a measure of the percentage of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Many believe that this is a measure of a nursing home's rehabilitation performance.

 - Grandview Hospital & Medical CenterAcute Care Hospitals 9.49 miles away405 Grand Avenue Dayton Ohio 45405Voluntary non-profit - Other(937) 723-3200